Do You Have a Leak Under Your Slab? Here's What To Do.

 If you believe you have a leak in the freshwater lines under your slab, there are several clear warning signs to look out for.

-It is important to be proactive and tackle the signs early before they can cause more significant problems - such as structural issues to your home.
+It's important to act early and address the signs before they lead to bigger problems, like structural issues in your home.
 Here is our list of the Top Ten signs to look out for:

-2. Unexplained Increase in Water Bills: If your water bill suddenly spikes without any corresponding increase in water usage, it may be a sign that water is leaking somewhere in your home.
-This warning sign is commonly caused by a more significant leak, because it can be hard to detect incremental increases from smaller leaks.
+3. Unexplained Increase in Water Bills: If your water bill suddenly spikes without any corresponding increase in water usage, it may be a sign that water is leaking somewhere in your home.
+This warning sign often comes from a bigger leak, as smaller leaks can be hard to notice over time.

-3. Musty and Moldy Smells: Moisture from a leak under slab can create the perfect environment for mold and mildew growth in areas of the home that are located close to the slab.
-These areas can typically be hidden from view, for example: under cabinets or at the base of wall cavities.
+4. Musty and Moldy Smells: Moisture from a leak under the slab can create the perfect environment for mold and mildew growth in areas of the home that are located close to the slab.
+These areas can typically be hidden from view, such as under cabinets or at the base of wall cavities.
 If you notice a musty or moldy smell in your home, it could be a sign of a leak.

-4. Water Stains or Discoloration on Walls: Leaks under slab can cause water to leak into lower parts of walls and around baseboards, creating stains or discoloration.
-If you have noticed stains or discolorations appearing suddenly, acting quickly is key to ensure there are no structural damages caused by leak under slab.
+5. Water Stains or Discoloration on Walls: Leaks under the slab can cause water to leak into lower parts of walls and around baseboards, creating stains or discoloration.
+If you notice stains or discoloration appearing suddenly, acting quickly is key to ensure there is no structural damage caused by a slab leak.

 Baseboard stains from a slab leak

-6. Hot Spots on the Floor: Warm or hot spots on the floor underneath slab can be a sign that a hot water line is leaking under the slab.
-This warning sign is relatively easy to look out for.
+7. Hot Spots on the Floor: Warm or hot spots on the floor beneath the slab can be a sign that a hot water line is leaking under the slab.
+This warning sign is relatively easy to spot.

-7. Cracks in the Foundation or Walls: Over time, the shifting or settling of a foundation due to a leak under slab can cause cracks in the foundation or walls of your home.
-The movement of soil can be a effected by a leak or cause one directly.
-This problem can be attributed to expansive soil, directly affecting the foundation of the home.
+8. Cracks in the Foundation or Walls: Over time, the shifting or settling of a foundation due to a leak under the slab can cause cracks in the foundation or walls of your home.
+The movement of soil can be affected by a leak or caused directly by one.
+This problem can be attributed to expansive soil, which directly affects the foundation of the home.

-8. Sudden Sinkholes or Depressions in the Ground Around the Foundation: A leak under slab can cause soil erosion.
+9. Sudden Sinkholes or Depressions Around the Foundation: A leak under the slab can cause soil erosion.
 This can lead to the formation of sinkholes or depressions around the foundation of your home.
-A leak under slab can also create abnormal settling or shifting of the foundation due to a slab leak affecting the moisture content of the soil around the home.
+A leak under the slab can also create abnormal settling or shifting of the foundation due to the moisture content of the soil around the home.

-10. Low Water Pressure: A leak under slab can cause a sudden drop in water pressure or other water pressure problems.
+11. Low Water Pressure: A leak under the slab can cause a sudden drop in water pressure or other water pressure problems.

 12. Sound of Running Water: The sound of running water, even when all faucets are turned off, could be a sign of a leak under your slab.
-It is important to check this by turning off your main water supply to see if the sound persists.
-If it does, there is a high likelihood that there is a leak under your slab.
+It's important to check this by turning off your main water supply to see if the sound persists.
+If it does, there's a high likelihood that there's a leak under your slab.

-If you have noticed any of these warning signs, there is a high probability that you have a leak under your slab.
+If you've noticed any of these warning signs, there's a high probability that you have a leak under your slab.

-If you are sure you have a slab leak, give us a call today to get a free quote for a permanent slab leak solution.
-If the leak is much slower or harder-to-detect, we may be able to recommend a local detection company to help you verify the presence of a leak under your slab.
+If you suspect a slab leak in your home, give us a call today to get a free quote for a permanent slab leak solution.
+If the leak is slower or harder to detect, we may be able to recommend a local detection company to help you verify the presence of a leak under your slab.

 TOC